mpengellyCA/D1-ElysiaJS-Starter/README.md

 bun run dev
 ```

-Open http://localhost:3000/ with your browser to see the result.
+Open http://localhost:5454/ with your browser to see the result.

+## Swagger
+To view the Swagger documentation, open http://localhost:5454/swagger in your browser.

+http://127.0.0.1:5454/swagger/json will give you the raw JSON output.